 Lead generation – how to attract new customers

-This guide will help you develop programmes to plan and deliver long-term lead generation activities.
+Our Little Black Book On Brand-Building explains brand’s contribution to growth.
+This guide will help your lead generation activities.
 It will outline techniques for attracting new customers to your business.

 - Plan for the long-term

 - Competitive pricing

 - Your evidence

 At Forbes Baxter Associates, we follow an ‘inbound marketing’ methodology.
 Your lead generation activities draw customers to you when they’re interested in buying.
 A nurturing process assures the customer of your expertise and suitability at the same time as it educates you about the nature of the their interest.

 As marketers, the goal we all aim for is a programme that delivers long-term, passive lead-generation.
 Once in place, the activities should operate for months, if not years, and generate leads with little user intervention.